StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Improved navigation in the StackState UI.
 STAC-9448
 * Added support for Splunk token-based authentication for Splunk versions 7.3 and later.
 STAC-9032
 * Added ability to star views for easy access.
 STAC-8805
-* StackState shows a warning when a license key is about to expire or an error when it is invalid or has expired.
+* StackState shows a warning when a license key is about to expire or an error when it's invalid or has expired.
 This includes the option to update the license key from that screen directly.
 STAC-7453
 * StackState CLI is now shipped as a standalone binary for Linux and Windows.
 STAC-5614

 **Bug fixes**